goodWishesEveryone/jungle-rails/README.md

 # **Jungle**

 A mini e-commerce application built with Ruby and the Rails 4.2 framework.
 Jungle is built with users in mind from the main catalog to each products detail page.
-Some special features of Jungle is the authentication process for admin users.It has an extra step of authentication to access the create product and create category pages.
+Some special features of Jungle is the authentication process for admin users.
+It has an extra step of authentication to access the create product and create category pages.

 ## Final Product